 Historical import of hybrids

-Importers of Bengal cats should contact the Department for further information regarding eligibility prior to any imports.
-Any changes would be subject to extensive consultation prior to adoption.
+Importers of Bengal cats should contact the department for further information regarding eligibility prior to any imports.